 (B) Dry cleaners using perchloroethylene.

 (b) Approved environmental certification program.
-To be approved, the environmental certification program must, at a minimum, require certified air contaminant sources to comply with all applicable state and federal rules and regulations and require additional measures to increase environmental protection.
+To be approved, the environmental certification program must, at a minimum, require certified sources to comply with all applicable state and federal rules and regulations and require additional measures to increase environmental protection.

 (c) Fees.
-In order to obtain and maintain registration, owners and operators of air contaminant sources registered pursuant to this section must pay the following annual fees by March 1 of each year:
+In order to obtain and maintain registration, owners and operators of sources registered pursuant to this section must pay the following annual fees by March 1 of each year:

 (A) Motor vehicle surface coating operations -- $288.00.